jaymcor/jaymcor.github.io/notes/mastodon_trivia.md

 There are a bunch of options, here's what I've tried:

-* The Official Mastadon App
+* The Official Mastodon App
 * Tusky

 I'm currently using Tusky because I'm happy that the developer pissed off the